Histoplasma capsulatum (Histoplasmosis)

 Rheumatologic syndromes also occur in about 5% of patients with recent histoplasmosis, and appear to represent a systemic immunologic reaction to the pulmonary infection (90, 100, 112).
 Arthralgia or arthritis, usually polyarticular and symmetrical, may be the sole finding, or may be associated with pulmonary complaints.
 Half of patients exhibit erythema nodosum.
 Joint radiograms are normal, while chest radiograms may show pulmonary histoplasmosis.
 The joint symptoms usually resolve in response to anti-inflammatory therapy (76).

 Hematogenous spread outside the lungs occurs in a high proportion of individuals during the acute infection but rarely is recognized clinically.
 These patients recover with the development of cellular immunity to H. capsulatum.
 Disseminated infection is progressive in about one in 2000 acute infections, however (94).
 Progressive disseminated histoplasmosis is seen most often in patients who are immunosuppressed or at the extremes of age.
+Histoplasmosis is a major opportunistic infection among patients with HIV/AIDS (37, 40) or who have undergone solid organ transplantation (3, 16) or treatment with tumor necrosis factor inhibitors (11, 19, 28).
+Deficiency in the interferon-γ/interleukin-12 pathway has been described as a rare cause for PDH (58, 144).
 Severity varies with the degree of immune deficiency.
 An acute, rapidly-fatal course with diffuse reticuloendothelial involvement characterizes the infection in infants and others who are severely immunosuppressed, while a chronic course with a more focal organ distribution is more typical in non-immunocompromised children and adults (38).

 Clinical findings of progressive disseminated histoplasmosis are non-specific.
 Fever, weight loss and respiratory symptoms are the most common clinical findings.
 Examination often reveals hepatomegaly, splenomegaly or lymphadenopathy; and laboratory tests may show findings of bone marrow suppression and hepatitis.
 Shock and multi-organ failure may complicate severe cases (122).
 Other frequent sites of dissemination include the oral mucosa, gastrointestinal tract, skin, kidneys and adrenal glands.
 Skin lesions include papules, pustules, folliculitis, ulcers, subcutaneous nodules, and roseacea-like eruptions.
 Gastrointestinal involvement also is common, presenting as mass lesions or ulcerations, causing pain, bleeding, perforation or malabsorption.
+Hemophagocytic lymphohistiocytosis (HLH) manifested by pancytopenia and hemophagocytosis may be seen in disseminated histoplasmosis (34, 43).
+A macrophage activation syndrome (MAS) characterized by hepatic dysfunction, encephalopathy, pancytopenia and disseminated intravascular coagulation has also been described (25).
+Both are life-threatening conditions associated with a high mortality rate if the cause is not established promptly and antifungal treatment is delayed.
+Chest roentgenograms usually show diffuse infiltrates but may be normal in one third of cases.
 Chest roentgenograms usually show diffuse infitrates but may be normal in one third of cases.

 Calcified mediastinal nodes and pulmonary granulomas may erode into adjacent bronchi (4).
 Patients may expectorate rock-like particles of tissue and experience hemoptysis, bronchial obstruction or tracheoesophageal fistula.

-Mediastinal fibrosis is a rare manifestation of histoplasmosis which is felt to represent an abnormal host response to the infection (17, 39, 70).
-Viable organisms cannot be found in these tissues, supporting the belief that fibrosing mediastinitis represents an exuberant fibrotic reaction to past infection rather than an active, progressive infection.
+Mediastinal fibrosis is a rare manifestation of histoplasmosis which is felt to represent an abnormal host response to the infection (17, 39, 45, 70).
+Viable organisms cannot be found in these tissues.
+Histologic examination and immunostaining reveals fibrinoinflammatory infiltrates containing CD20-positive B lymphocytes (45).
 The superior vena cava, airways, pulmonary arteries or veins, or esophagus are most commonly involved but any mediastinal structure can be trapped in these fibrotic masses (39, 70).
 Chest radiograms may be normal or show only mediastinal widening, but CT scans reveal restriction and invasion of mediastinal structures.
 Calcification often is present.
 Recurrent hemoptysis is a common symptom and respiratory failure often ensues.
 Commonly-reported symptoms include cough, dyspnea, chest pain, hemoptysis, pleurisy caused by vascular obstruction, dyspnea or recurrent pneumonia caused by airway narrowing; facial or upper extremity swelling or congestion, varicose veins on the head, neck, arms or abdomen, dizziness, headache, and rarely syncope caused by superior vena cava obstruction (70).

 Presumed Ocular Histoplasmosis